Download our FREE smartphone app today!

 Mr Penny is teaching in Foxes Class this year

-and Miss Bellinger is teaching in Badgers Class.
+and Mrs Pizer is teaching in Badgers Class.

 In Reception, we follow the Statutory Framework for the Early Years Foundation Stage issued by the Department for Education (DfE).